 The creative design process is one that is largely overlooked by a majority of our competitors.
-While the larger brands are fully aware of the importance of this process, most startup clients discount the importance of the design process and therefore do not appropriately assess the quality and standard of an agency's process.
+While the larger brands are fully aware of the importance of this process, most startup clients discount the importance of the design process and therefore do not appropriately assess the quality and standards of an agency's process.

 At ISBX the creative design process is all encompassing and includes the following: